GamalSilvio/Users-Registration-SAP/README.md

-This the unsecure app, you can Inject SQL, XSS DOM and steal sensitive data
+This the app, protected against SQL Injection, XSS DOM and from the stealing of sensitive data